 Enabling fluid widget sizing solves this, by altering the size of the content widgets in each column so that both columns align across the bottom, as shown below:

 The fluid widget sizing setting works by resizing images, therefore it only works with Sections that have widgets that use images, such as the:

 - Photo Slideshow widget

-You can turn on the fluid sizing setting in the settings for each section:
+You can turn on the fluid widgets setting in the settings of each section:

-You can also set fluid sizing to be turned on for all your existing sections, or for any new sections you create in your site.
-Do this through the Site Settings > Section/widget behaviour menu item:
+You can also set fluid widgets to be turned on for all of your existing sections, or for any new sections you create on your site.

 Tick the option to Automatically resize widgets to align with section height.

-Now decide whether to update the settings for all your existing sections to use fluid resizing, or just apply fluid resizing by default to any new sections that you create in the future.
-You can still overwrite this value later for each of your sections individually if you wish.
+Now decide whether to update the settings for all of your existing sections to use fluid resizing, or just make fluid resizing applied by default to any new sections that you create.
+You can still overwrite this command later for each of your sections individually if you wish.

 Note: if you turn on fluid resizing for a section, then the system will zoom (expand) and crop the images in the shorter column(s) until they align with the taller column(s).
 Therefore, if you have one column that is tall and another column in the same section that is short, the zooming and cropping can result in pixelated or non-sensible images in the shorter section.
 Fluid resizing is best used when the total height of your columns within a section are already quite similar to one another and you wish to make them perfectly aligned.